EricRongkai/EricRongkai.github.io/_pages/about.md

 ---

 I am currently pursuing my PhD in Pattern Recognition and Intelligent Systems at the University of Science and Technology of China.
 My research interests and the development of new technologies are in
--Human-Robot Interaction and Collaboration -Rehabilitation Engineering
+* Human-Robot Interaction and Collaboration
+* Rehabilitation Engineering
--Assistive Robotics
+* Assistive Robotics
--Virtual Reality
+* Virtual Reality

 A data-driven personal website
 ======